grafana/writers-toolkit/docs/sources/write/tooling-and-workflows/index.md

 Already up to date.
 ```

-Otherwise, if successful, git outputs the changes it applied to your branch:
+Otherwise, if successful, Git outputs the changes it applied to your branch:

 ```bash
 $ git merge main